Dan Morgan

 7. Don’t Delay

-There are deadlines known as the statutes of limitations for filing wage claims.
+There are deadlines known as the statutes of limitations for filing legal claims.
 Under the FLSA, you typically have two years to file a claim, but this can vary depending on the specifics of your case and the state you work in.

-What is a wage and hour claim?
+• What is a wage and hour claim in employment law?

 A wage and hour claim is a legal complaint filed by an employee who believes their employer violated labor laws by failing to pay them properly.
 These claims often involve unpaid wages, unpaid overtime, failure to provide breaks, misclassification of workers, or not meeting minimum wage requirements.

-Can I sue if I’m not getting paid commissions I earned?
+• Can I sue if I’m not getting paid commissions I earned?

 Yes.
 If your employer agreed, either in writing or verbally, to pay you commissions and failed to do so, you may have a valid claim.
 Commission disputes often arise when employers change policies without notice, withhold pay after termination, or delay payment.